 Have one top priority

 In our professional careers, we will have many high priorities, but some are more immediate than others and there can only be one top priority.
 Whether the goal is to improve the diversity mix of a senior management team, perhaps cut the environmental impact of a business or enhance the talent pool within an organisation.
 Everything comes second place to doing the day job to the best of one's ability.
 This can be frustrating especially when all the key stakeholders buy into the plan, vision and goals for these important projects.
 The projects are still important, and they are high priority but they are not the top priority.

 It was during the depths of the financial crisis in 2008 that this lesson hit home for me.
-I had been given responsibility for optimising the cost and capital base of the business operations with the critical goal of helping increase our sub-par returns above a new hurdle rate.
+I had been tasked with optimising the cost and capital base of the business operations.
+This critical goal aimed to increase our sub-par returns above a new target rate of return.
 I was frustrated at the limited success we were making towards the goal even though the optimisation efforts were a clear high priority for senior management.

 Revenue is the oxygen we breathe, without oxygen we die within minutes

 sometimes it is only during a crisis that the obvious is made clear.

 If you want to discover more about leading during times of crisis, check out:

 If you enjoyed reading this article, then please share it with someone in your network who might appreciate it, like a friend, family member, or coworker.

 If you liked this article, then please subscribe below for more insights like it.
 No spam, ever!
 Just great, insightful content on a weekly(ish) basis.